haraldmartin/ForkIt/tomato_soup.md

 1. Slice the garlic and onion
 2. Mix everything together
+3. Add a pinch of salt, peppar and cinnamon and little suger or honey
-3. Boil for 15 minutes or more
+4. Boil for 15 minutes or more
-4. Serve
+5. Serve